-Every February, we start to get antsy, waiting for the spring to arrive in all its motorcycling glory and warmth.
+Every February, we get antsy, waiting for spring to arrive in all its motorcycling glory and warmth.
 While some of us ride year-round, many are just waiting for the first warm day to get the bike out of winter storage.

 If it’s been sitting for an extended period, then it’s crucial that you thoroughly inspect the bike in accordance with your owner’s manual requirements.

-We’ve created a shortlist of spring maintenance you can do to get your bike ready while waiting for the first day of the season.
-That way, you’ll know as soon as you try to start the bike, you can ride to your heart’s content.
+We’ve created a short spring motorcycle maintenance checklist you can do to get your bike ready while waiting for the first day of the season.
+That way, you’ll know as soon as you try to start the bike you can ride to your heart’s content.

-Make sure your tags are up to date, and your motorcycle insurance is up-to-date.
-Get the peace of mind that you are covered in case of an unplanned incident.
+Make sure your tags are up to date, and your motorcycle insurance is up to date.
+Get peace of mind that you are covered in case of an unplanned incident.

 Reach out to our insurance specialists today for a quote.

 This is the single most vital kit you can keep around your garage.
-Refer to the manual to see what regular maintenance your bike needs and how often you should be doing it.
+Refer to the manual to see what regular maintenance tips your bike needs and how often you should do it.

-We bet there’s at least one thing you can do to make your bike better that’s covered in your manual.
+We bet there’s at least one thing you can do to improve your bike that’s covered in your manual.

-While this might sound basic, take a quick inspection of every part of the bike for signs of damage.
+While this might sound basic, quickly inspect every part of the bike for signs of damage.

 What’s out of place?